'Full House' Star Loses Bid to Nix Indictment in College Bribes Case

 Many of these officials and parents pleaded guilty, but Loughlin and Giannulli are part of a contingent of the “Operation Varsity Blues” case heading to trial in October.
 In a March motion to dismiss, they argued that the government’s own evidence shows that they thought their arrangement with Singer was legal.

-Though they claim the government had Singer lie to them about their payments being legitimate school donations, the government said their evidence shows criminal intent on the part of the parents.
+Though they claim the government had Singer lie to them about their payments being legitimate school donations, the government said its evidence shows criminal intent on the part of the parents.

 This was enough for Gorton to advance the case to trial.
 “The court is satisfied that the government has not lied to or misled the court,” he wrote.